SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/03-Data-Inspection.md

 - Your ego tells you that your code is good and doesn't have a defect even when you've seen that it has
 - How "psychological set" contributes to debugging blindness
-    - People expect a new phenomenon to resemble similar phenomena they've seen before
+    - people expect a new phenomenon to resemble similar phenomena they've seen before
-    - Do not expect anything to work "by default"
+    - do not expect anything to work "by default"
-    - Do not be too devoted to your code – establish psychological distance
+    - do not be too devoted to your code – establish psychological distance